-Women rule and animals roam in Roman Zürcher’s human zoo
+Women rule and animals roam in Ramon Zürcher’s human zoo

 Ramon Zürcher’s new film, The Sparrow in the Chimney, hits Swiss cinemas this week bringing to a close his Animal Trilogy that turns tight spaces into psychological chess boards.
 He tells SWI how he makes universal stories out of his chamber pieces.